-Asbestos Fibers are silicate fibers, and once in a person's lungs they can stay there for the person's lifetime.
+Asbestos Fibers are silicate fibers, and once in a person's lungs, they can stay there for the person's lifetime.
 Places of work are a common source of exposure to these fibers, where they were used in the past as both acoustic and thermal insulation.
 Asbestos is either limited or banned entirely in many nations today, to include America.
 Mesothelioma, as well as other forms of Lung Cancer, has been associated with asbestos exposure.
 Persons who have been exposed to asbestos fibers and who smoke have a dramatically increased risk of Lung Cancer.
 Persons who worked with asbestos, but do not smoke, have five-times the risk of developing Lung Cancer.
 Persons who worked with asbestos and smoke have a fifty to ninety percent increased risk of developing Lung Cancer than a non-smoker.

 Radon Gas is a chemically inert, natural gas which is a natural decay product of uranium; it emits a type of ionizing radiation.
 Radon gas is known to cause Lung Cancer.
 Twelve-percent of the deaths from Lung Cancer are attributed to Radon gas, around 15,000 to 22,000 people die from Lung Cancer caused by Radon gas each year in America.
 Radon gas is the second leading cause of Lung Cancer in America.
-Radon gas has the ability to travel through soil and into people's homes through gaps in pipes, drains, the foundation of the home or additional openings.
+Radon gas can travel through soil and into people's homes through gaps in pipes, drains, the foundation of the home or additional openings.
 The Environmental Protection Agency has estimated that one in fifteen homes in America have dangerous levels of Radon gas, which is odorless and invisible.
 Radon gas can be detected with easy-to-use test kits.

-Certain lung diseases such as Chronic Obstructive Pulmonary Disease (COPD), are associated with an increased risk for developing Lung Cancer.
+Certain lung diseases, such as Chronic Obstructive Pulmonary Disease (COPD), are associated with an increased risk for developing Lung Cancer.
 Persons with COPD have a risk of developing Lung Cancer that is four to six times greater than a non-smoker.

 A Prior History of Lung Cancer

 Persons who have survived Lung Cancer have a greater risk of developing another Lung Cancer.
-Persons who have survived a, 'Non-Small Cell Lung Cancer,' (NSCLC) have a risk of one to two percent each year of developing another Lung Cancer.
-Persons who have survived a, 'Small-Cell Lung Cancer,' (SCLC) have a risk approaching six-percent each year of developing another Lung Cancer.
+Persons who have survived a 'Non-Small Cell Lung Cancer,' (NSCLC) have a risk of one to two percent each year of developing another Lung Cancer.
+Persons who have survived a 'Small-Cell Lung Cancer,' (SCLC) have a risk approaching six-percent each year of developing another Lung Cancer.

-Air pollution caused by industry, power plants and vehicles of various types raises the likelihood of developing Lung Cancer in persons who are exposed polluted air.
+Air pollution caused by industry, power plants and vehicles of various types raises the likelihood of developing Lung Cancer in persons who are exposed to polluted air.
 Approximately one-percent of the deaths from Lung Cancer are attributed to breathing polluted air.
-Prolonged exposure to air pollution may carry risks for developing Lung Cancer which are similar to Passive Smoking; according to experts.
+Prolonged exposure to air pollution may carry risks for developing Lung Cancer, which are similar to Passive Smoking; according to experts.